 This quaternary dynamic structure of origination, evolution, devolution, and potentiality also describes the very small.
 In fact, it is the fundamental process structure of becoming itself (samsara).
 Phenomenal reality is nothing other than process, cycles occurring within cycles within cycles, driven by the law of karma (causality).
 What we call “matter” is not a “stuff,” but rather a particular kind of process or system of processes.
 This description largely accords with the modern scientific conception of the physical nature of reality since the downfall of philosophical materialism.
 The mathematician Alfred North Whitehead in his book, Process and Reality (1929), describes it, for example.
 Similarly, Buckminster Fuller believed that the world is geometry.

-The Buddha also describes a vertical dimension, ranging from a high-energy, abstract polarity to a low-energy, “material” polarity that also accords very well with the worldview of modern physics.
+The Buddha also describes a vertical dimension, ranging from a high-energy, abstract polarity to a low-energy, “material” polarity that also accords very well with the world view of modern physics.
 Buddhist cosmology divides this vertical continuum in various ways, starting with a twofold division into formless and form “realms” (lokas or dhatus) and ending with a division into 31 fundamental planes of “vibration” or existence.

 According to Buddhist cosmology, human beings inhabit the fifth realm, counting from the bottom, or the 27th realm, counting form the top, of these 31 planes of existence.
 The human realm is also the lowest (seventh) realm of the so-called “happy destinations,” represented as a flattened inverted triangular island-continent that floats in the ocean to the south of Mount Sumeru, the shape of which suggests the Indian subcontinent.
 This represents the earthly realm (manusyaloka) consisting of four continents.
 Sumeru (lit. “excellent” or “wondrous mountain”) is the Buddhist representation of the universal archetype of a central world axis, usually represented as a mountain, tree, or pole.
 Commonly identified with Mount Kailash or Kangrinpoque in the Tibetan Himalayas, this identification is clearly symbolic.
 In fact, geographically, and here I am primarily interested in physical facts, Sumeru clearly represents the rotational and magnetic axes of the earth.
 The four continents represent the continents of the earth.
 The shape of the southern continent, where human beings live, clearly corresponds to the Indian subcontinent.
 Thus, the western continent would correspond to the African-South American landmass, which we now know were originally joined; the northern continent to North America and Greenland; and the eastern continent to Eurasia.
 It is now known that several supercontinents have formed and separated throughout the earth’s history.
 The Buddhist description appears to allude to a specific moment in the earth’s geologic history when the continents had just this formation.
 According to at least one animation I have seen, this was the situation about 120 million years ago.
 In this interpretation, then, the “peak” of Mount Sumeru would correspond to the North Polar Axis of the earth, the magnetic pole of which, like Shambhala, “wanders.”
 The ocean around its base corresponds to the “one world ocean” in which the continents drift.
 The “one world ocean” is clearly shown in the Dymaxion map invented by R. Buckminster Fuller.